LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 New York 0.05 0.002 0.12

-At low temperature, "Tokyo" is selected with near certainty.
-At high temperature, "Kyoto" and "Osaka" also have a chance of being selected.
+When temperature is low, "Tokyo" is selected with near certainty.
+When temperature is high, "Kyoto" and "Osaka" also have a chance of being selected.

 Code generation, math, fact-based answers 0–0.3